dudarev/speechdown/docs/notes/ar.md

 File inspired by [The append-and-review note idea by Andrej Karpathy](https://karpathy.bearblog.dev/the-append-and-review-note/)

+- Consider removing integration tests from `make ci` again since they need ffmpeg and it takes time to install.
+Potentially `make ci` can only check unit tests.
+They were not part of CI at some point.
+  - Especially since those tests that use whisper are marked as `integration` and `slow`.
+This marks are disabled in `conftest.py`.

 - What --debug option is for?
 Is it really needed?

 - `transcribe` command should be optional, if it's not specified it should be assumed